OGKushhh/Epic-Unlocker/README.md

 > - **Double-click** an achievement in the list to unlock it (no minimize).

 #### Using the External GUI
 Launch `EpicGUI.exe` while the game is running.
 The GUI connects automatically and shows all achievements.
-Double-click any achievement to unlock it instantly.
+Press on unlock in any achievement to unlock it instantly.

-> ⚠️ The external GUI also minimizes fullscreen exclusive games when using the **Unlock Selected** button.
-Use double-click or switch to Borderless Windowed.

 #### Using Hotkeys (works everywhere, even DX12)
 - **Unlock everything** – press **`Ctrl+Shift+U`** anywhere.